suvigyagarg/suvigyagarg/README.md

 ###

-<p align="left">✨ Working with Javascript for over 3 years.<br>📚 Learning GO and typescript at the moment.<br>🎲 Like building cool GenAI WebApps.<br>🎯 Would like to collaborate over innovative ideas.<br>💬 Open to contributing on both frontend and backend projects.</p>
+<p align="left">✨ Working with Javascript for over 3 years.<br>📚 Learning GO and typescript at the moment.<br>🎯 Would like to collaborate over innovative ideas.<br>💬 Open to contributing on both frontend and backend projects written in JS or GO.</p>

 ###